 NIST Cybersecurity Framework – character depiction

 The NIST framework aims to solve the problem of the lack of generally accepted standards when it comes to IT security.
 Today, there are big differences in the way companies use technology, communications, and policies to fight cybersecurity breaches.
-Cyber attacks are becoming more widespread and complex, and the lack of a unified strategy among organizations makes defense much more difficult.
+Cyber attacks are becoming more widespread and complex.
+Therefore the lack of a unified strategy among organizations makes defense much more difficult.

-The different sets of cybersecurity policies, guidelines, practices and technologies pose another problem: organizations are unable to share information about attacks.
+The different sets of cybersecurity toles (policies, guidelines, practices and technologies) pose another problem.
+Namely, organizations are unable to share information about attacks.
 The NIST framework aims to eliminate all of this.
-With a uniform set of rules, guidelines and standards, it is easier to exchange information between two companies and it is easier to find everyone on the same page.
+With a uniform set of rules, guidelines and standards, it is easier to exchange information between two companies therefore it is easier to find everyone on the same page.